5 from 8 votes

 How to Make Stir Fry

-If you're looking for an easy stir fry recipe, this is the one for you!
-You'll start by browning the ground pork in a large skillet or wok.
-Then, you'll add the vegetables and let them cook.
+If you’re looking for an easy ground pork stir fry recipe, this is the one for you!
+You’ll start by browning the ground pork in a large hot skillet or wok over medium-high heat.
+If the pork seems super lean, feel free to add a tablespoon of sesame oil or olive oil.
+Then, you’ll add the vegetables and let them cook.

 ground pork and vegetables being cooked in a skillet

-Next, you'll add a simple homemade sauce and noodles.
+Next, you’ll add a simple homemade stir fry sauce and noodles to the vegetable and ground pork mixture.

 stir fry sauce being poured into a skillet with ground pork and vegetables

 Give the mixture a stir to make sure everything is well-incorporated.
-The stir fry will cook for a couple more minutes, then it'll be time to dive in!
+The stir fry will cook for a 2-3 more minutes.
+See if the noodles are soft and if not, give them an extra minute to cook.

 ground pork stir fry in a skillet with a wooden spoon